fantasycalendar/FoundryVTT-Sequencer/docs/database-basics.md

 ## Time ranges within files

-Last, but not least, is the fact that you also have the ability to add specific timeranges to the database.
+You also have the ability to add specific timeranges to the database.

 By defining `_timeRange` within a portion of your database, either next to a `file` or within a section shown below, loading that file from the database will automatically set up the timeranges to be played.